Gear Recommendations for 2023

 If you walk around town, you may see a popular locking technique where people run a cable through their U-lock and their wheels.

-The Answer is Locking Skewers
+The Answer is Locking Skewers (or nuts)

 First, there were normal skewers where you can simply unscrew them with an Allen wrench.
 Then, there were quick release skewers so you could change your tire easily.
 Then, there were LOCKING SKEWERS to keep your wheels safe from thieves.